What You Should Remember

 We see "absent bosses" often.
 The person who manages up successfully here becomes the "Manager In Fact."
 When the real boss eventually leaves, you are the obvious choice because you have already been doing the job.

-What if my boss blocks me from talking to higher leaders?
+What should I do if my boss blocks access to senior leaders?

 Smart Tip: